AnnieCannons/countries-app-instructions/version-3/README.md

 3. Retrieve the data with a `GET` request: Retrieve and display saved countries on the Saved Countries page.
 4. Add comments explaining your logic so that Future You can understand it later.
 5. Push your code to Github!
+6. Submit your Github repo link and Netlify link to the Canvas milestone.

+### Test everything
+Test that all 3 pieces of data are being stored and retrieved properly.
+Make sure everything is working.
+Double check that you completed all of the project requirements (listed above).

 ### Clean and Comment your code
-1. Rename confusing variables, remove unused code, and organize your logic.
+1. Clean up your code by renaming confusing variables, removing unused code, and organizing your logic.
 Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.
-2. Write helpful comments explaining tricky logic — Future You will thank you.
+2. Comment your code generously — Future You will thank you.
+You’ll be building on top of this project over the next 3 months, so help yourself out by writing clear, helpful comments that explain what your code is doing.
+Trust us, it will save you time and confusion later.
-3. Push your code to Github!
+Push your code to Github!

-### Deploy project to Netlify
-1. Deploy your completed project to [Netlify](https://www.netlify.com/) via your Github repo.
-In your Netlify Deploy settings, you will need to specify which version you want to deploy.
-Check out [this guide to help you](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.jnwta4jrhylr#heading=h.scmsi7a6s9yz).
+⚙️ Submit to Canvas!
+You're done with Version 3!
+1. Push your code to Github
+2. Submit the Github repo link and Netlify deployment link to Canvas.